alimoustafa2000/CSS-Course-Assignments/README.md

 # CSS-Course-Assignments
-This repo is for Assignments of "CSS" Course From Elzero Academy.
+This repo is for Assignments Solutions of "CSS" Course From Elzero Academy.

 ---